-Breast reduction surgery removes fat, breast tissue, and skin from the breasts, making them smaller, lighter, and firmer.
+Breast reduction surgery removes fat, breast tissue, and skin from the breasts.
+This makes the breast smaller, lighter, and firmer.
 Breast reduction surgery also repositions the breast tissue and nipple at a more attractive and youthful position on the chest.
-It also reduces the size of the areola, the darker skin surrounding the nipple.
+It also reduces the size of the areola, which is the darker skin surrounding the nipple.
 The goals are to give smaller, better-shaped breasts which are in better proportion with the rest of a woman’s body and to relieve medical symptoms.

 Most patients experience moderate discomfort for the first 1 to 2 days which is relieved with prescription medications.
 Most women are back to most activities within 7 to 10 days with only “achy” discomfort.
 Most return to work in about 2 weeks, depending on their job requirements.
 Most women are back to full, unrestricted activity within 4 to 6 weeks.